RAK2315/Movie-Recommender-System/Documentation.md

 similarity = pickle.load(f2)
 movies_list = movies["title"].values
 ```
-- Loads the movie metadata and cosine similarity matrix.
+- Loads the `.pkl` files created earlier.
-- Extracts all movie titles into a list for the dropdown.
+- Extracts the list of all movie titles into `movies_list` for the dropdown menu.

 ---